 In this process, focal points could be assigned from these parties.
 These focal points will be accountable for the provision of the information.
 It is important that among other project priorities (e.g. order placement for equipment to meet the schedule) the information delivery requirements remain a high priority.
 Clear and repeated support from project management in this area is crucial.

-Implement Procedures & Tools for Information Collection, Validation, and Handover
+Implement Procedures & Tools for Information Collection, Validation, Consolidation and Handover

 Identify the capabilities of the (external) parties, procedures, and systems for providing and collecting and validating the information.
 For a first implementation of CFIHOS an important part of the work in this step is the mapping of the requirements to information (templates) contained in the systems used by Contractor and/or external parties and implementing modifications to meet as much as practical the CFIHOS specification.